Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Park Ordinance 11.27 — Flying Devices

-Prohibits landing or launching a drone or any other flying device within the Park District except when permitted by special Park District programs or in designated areas.
+Prohibits the landing or launching of a drone or other flying device within the Park District except when and where permitted by special Park District Programs or in designated areas.

 Restrictions